dbmi-bgm/cgap-pipeline/DOC.rst

 +++++++++++++++++++++

 This step uses ``GATK ApplyBQSR`` to apply a base quality score recalibration report to the input bam file.
-This step creates the final bam file and its index.
+This step creates a recalibrated bam file and its index.
 The output bam file is checked for integrity to ensure the file has a header and it is not truncated.

 * CWL: workflow_gatk-ApplyBQSR_plus_integrity-check.cwl